enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

     --capabilities CAPABILITY_IAM

 This command may take a few minutes to run.
-In this time you can hop over to the console and watch all of the resources being created for you Open up the AWS Console in your browser and check you are in the correct region (EU Ireland) before selecting the CloudFormation service from the menu.
-You should your stack listed as `wild-rydes-api`.
+In this time you can hop over to the console and watch all of the resources being created for you.
+Open up the AWS Console in your browser and check you are in the correct region (EU Ireland) before selecting the CloudFormation service from the menu.
+You should check your stack listed as `wild-rydes-api`.
 You can click on this stack to see all of the resources it created.

 Once your stack has successfully completed, navigate to the Outputs tab of your stack